MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxdtreebestcp.md

 ---

- #`rxDTreeBestCp`:  Find the Best Value of cp for Pruning rxDTree Object
+ #rxDTreeBestCp:  Find the Best Value of cp for Pruning rxDTree Object

  Applies to version 9.1.0 of package RevoScaleR.